-Revenue Cycle Management Is Not Just Transactional Anymore
+Revenue Cycle Management is Not Just Transactional Anymore

-However, when revenue cycle is seen as a cost center by most organizations, thus minimizing operational costs, this becomes the core determinant of the management decisions.
-It is the wrong move as we are in the era of consumerism, where interactions with the revenue cycle staff affects both the revenue and how patients react towards the healthcare organization and the provider – i.e. The Patient Experience factor.
+However, when the revenue cycle is seen as a cost center by most organizations, thus minimizing operational costs, this becomes the core determinant of the management decisions.
+It is the wrong move as we are in the era of consumerism, where interactions with the revenue cycle staff affect both the revenue and how patients react towards the healthcare organization and the provider – i.e. The Patient Experience factor.

 Importance of Viewing Revenue Cycle as More Than Transactional